arg3n41ck/quiz-app/README.md

-### :interrobang: :speech_balloon: This application is a Quiz platform developed using React, Redux, react-router-dom and axios technologies.
+### This application is a Quiz platform developed using React, Redux, react-router-dom and axios technologies.
 The application provides the user with the ability to take quizzes on a variety of topics.